SchornacklabSLCU/amfinder/README.md

 ## Command-line script (`amf`)<a name="amf"></a>

-The command-line script `amf` uses convolutional neural networks (ConvNets) to predict **fungal root colonisation** (prediction stage 1) and **intraradical hyphal structures** (prediction stage 2).
-The program uses pre-trained ConvNets adapted to ink-stained root pictures.
+The command-line script `amf` uses convolutional neural networks (ConvNets) to predict **fungal root colonisation** and **intraradical hyphal structures**.
+The program uses pre-trained networks to enable direct analysis of ink-stained root pictures.
 It can also train ConvNets on **custom datasets** to enable analysis of differently stained or labelled root images.